myucesan/counting-ones/README.md

 This algorithm follows from the divide and conquer paradigm.
+It's a binary search variant.
+Note it uses 1 indexing.

-**This solution is incomplete.**
+**This solution is complete.**